Virtual parties and 'e-raves': Staying social despite coronavirus shutdown

 — BBC News (World) (@BBCWorld) February 6, 2020

-“On the night we were having a bit of a party with ourselves, so we sent out an invitation to everybody and everyone had a party in their own living rooms,” he said.
+“On the night we were having a bit of a party with ourselves, so we sent out an invitation to everybody and everyone had a party in their own living rooms.

 “Daniela made a playlist on Spotify with lots and lots of songs, and we sent out messages to all our friends with a link to the playlist and told everyone to tune in.”